Meal planning is a chore.

 Meal planning made easy is not a secret.
 It takes some time in the beginning, but soon it’s second nature.
 Want to know my secret tips?

 Perhaps you don’t think you have time to sit down and plan out a week of meals.
 But, when you do them all at once, you eliminate the nightly chore of trying to figure out what to have for dinner.
-Plus, when the kids are screaming-hungry, hubsy is in a bad mood (also hungry) and you’ve got to get out of the house in 30 minutes to take the kids to swim practice, meal planning just makes sense.
+Plus, when you’ve been working at the office late 4 out of the last 5 days and you’ve got to get out of the house in 30 minutes to make it to your hot yoga class, meal planning just makes sense.

 Not convinced yet?